hackery/akai-utils/README.md

 # LPK25 Editor USB interaction

-The details recorded below can be used on Linux to reproduce these functions using the "amidi" command - see the scripts in this repository.
+The details recorded below can be used on Linux to reproduce these functions using the "amidi" command - see the script(s) in this repository.

-To reproduce: set up Wireshark for USB capture (posix grup membership to run as a user, `modprobe usbmon`, and setting read permission on `/dev/usbmon*`).
-Find your keyboard using `lsusb` to identdify which bus it is connected to, e.g.
+To reproduce: set up Wireshark for USB capture (posix group membership to run as a user, `modprobe usbmon`, and setting read permission on `/dev/usbmon*`).
+Find your keyboard using `lsusb` to identify which bus it is connected to, e.g.

 ```